waku-org/docs.waku.org/docs/guides/js-waku/store-retrieve-messages.md

 ## Retrieve Messages

-`@waku/sdk` provides the `queryOrderedCallback()` and `queryGenerator()` functions for querying `Store` nodes and retrieving historical or missed messages.
+`@waku/sdk` provides the `queryWithOrderedCallback()` and `queryGenerator()` functions for querying `Store` nodes and retrieving historical or missed messages.
 The responses from `Store` nodes are paginated and require you to process each page sequentially.

-### `queryOrderedCallback`
+### `queryWithOrderedCallback`

-The `store.queryOrderedCallback()` function provides a straightforward method for querying `Store` nodes and processing messages in chronological order through a callback function.
+The `store.queryWithOrderedCallback()` function provides a straightforward method for querying `Store` nodes and processing messages in chronological order through a callback function.
 It accepts these parameters:

 - `decoders`: List of `decoders` that specify the `content topic` to query for and their [message decryption](https://rfc.vac.dev/spec/26/) methods.
 - `callback`: The callback function for processing the retrieved messages.